Installation

 , gz

-and uncompressed; the most typical example is a Pixel, it's boot.img format is lz4_legacy
+; the most typical example is a Pixel, it's boot.img format is lz4_legacy

 compressed, ramdisk may be gz